Sunday, January 18, 2026

 As an all-natural fiber, cotton is often painted as sustainable.
 And with the right action, one day, it could be.
 But right now, the industry is plagued not just by water usage problems, but also by pesticide pollution and human rights issues.
 Organic cotton seemingly presents a more sustainable alternative, but again, the market isn’t straightforward.

-Firstly, pesticide manufacturing is linked with potent greenhouse gasses, including carbon dioxide, methane, and nitrous oxide.
+Firstly, pesticide manufacturing is linked with potent greenhouse gases, including carbon dioxide, methane, and nitrous oxide.
 But, when in use, these chemicals don’t just pollute the air.
 They also deplete the quality of the soil, which leads to a drop in general biodiversity.

 organic cotton india